-ADDENDUM B - DECISION PROCESS SUMMARY Decision/Task Responsibility/Authority Frequency Investment Policy Statement: Develop, review, and AAOA Inc. Finance After initial design and approval, review end of each recommend for approval to Committee vear Authorize the movement of funds AAOA Inc. Finance Annually, at the first Finance between the Long-Term Fund and Committee - duly Committee meeting after the end the Contingency Reserve Fund inform the Board of such transfer. of fiscal year Make target asset allocation recommendations Investment Consultant During Investment Policy Design and then ongoing based on market trends.
+ADDENDUM B - DECISION PROCESS SUMMARY Decision/Task Responsibility/Authority Frequency Investment Policy Statement: Develop, review, and AAOA Inc. Finance After initial design and approval, review end of each recommend for approval to Committee year Authorize the movement of funds between the Long-Term Fund and the Contingency Reserve Fund AAOA Inc. Finance Committee - duly inform the Board of such transfer.
+Annually, at the first Finance Committee meeting after the end of fiscal year Make target asset allocation recommendations Investment Consultant During Investment Policy Design and then ongoing based on market trends.
 Review target asset allocation recommendations and recommend to Board for approval Treasurer and Executive Director At time of Investment Policy Statement review and approval and then as recommended.
 Investment manager(s) and other investment recommendations Investment Consultant Initial recommendations after Investment Policy Statement design and then ongoing Initial Investment manager(s) and other investment recommendations selection AAOA Inc. Board Initially after first recommendations by Institutional Consultant and then as needed Replacement and/or addition of new investment Treasurer and Executive Director As recommended by Investment Consultant Investment manager(s) due diligence Investment Consultant Ongoing Monitoring portfolio for adherence to target asset allocation and making rebalancing recommendations Investment Consultant Ongoing and based on discipline outlined in Investment Policy and Guidelines Approval of rebalancing recommendations Treasurer and Executive Director As quickly as practically feasible after receiving recommendations Performance monitoring and reporting to AAOA Inc. Finance Committee Investment Consultant Quarterly detailed performance report & review